-For study suggestions and student success strategies, Undergraduate students refer to the New Student Orientation Course (NS101).
-A number of resources are provided for students on developing study skills, successfully completing courses, and time management.
-The students have access to the NS101 course as a resource during the length of their program.
-Students can access the New Student Orientation Course through the BU Canvas platform.
-Instructors and Student Advisors can provide study suggestions.
-Students are strongly encouraged to maintain regular contact with Instructors and Advisors.
+For student success strategies, refer to the New Student Orientation Course (NS101) where a number of resources are provided on developing study skills.
+Students have access to NS101 as a resource during the length of their program through the Canvas platform.
+Students are strongly encouraged to maintain regular contact with their instructors and advisors.